-1.4 History
+1.3 History

 Assessment of the historic maps dating from 1766 to 1995 shows that until the early 19th century the Site was part of a wider area of undeveloped open fields.
-The 1821 OS map shows the introduction of the Surrey Canal Road.
+The 1821 OS map shows the introduction of the Surrey Canal to the south of the Site; this was later closed and filled in to become Surrey Canal Road.
 The 1833 OS map also shows the early stages of the railway network which surround the Site today.